jgphilpott/polyconvert/README.md

 # Categories

 Each category below is available as a top level key in the `convert` object.
-If you don't want/need the full library categories can also be linked to separately using the gist file referenced in the corresponding subdirectory README.
+If you don't want/need the full library you can also link to a category separately using the gist file referenced in the corresponding subdirectory README.
 An object map of each category is also available below.

 ### [Angle](https://github.com/jgphilpott/convert/tree/main/angle/README.md)